mr-narender/animeTriviaQuiz/README.md

 ### Quiz page is not responsive on narrow screens

-* **Bug**<br>On screens with narrow width (<320px) like Galaxy Fold and iPhone 5/SE, the page is not responsive in that the top and bottom of the page is cut off.
+* **Bug**<br>On screens with narrow width (<320px) like Galaxy Fold and iPhone 5/SE, the page is not responsive which results in the top and bottom of the page is cut off.
 It also does not allow scrolling when this is the case.

 * **Fix**<br>I shall return to it later.

 * **Verdict**<br>The game works on all other devices I tested it on.
-It just is not reponsive on the Galaxy Fold and iPhone 5/SE so I would recommend users use other devices, if not a different mobile, a computer or tablet.
-It will be fixed later on since it is not much of a priority and there is a lack of time.
+It just is not reponsive on the Galaxy Fold and iPhone 5/SE so I would recommend users use other devices: a different mobile, a computer or tablet.
+It will be fixed later on since it is not much of a priority and there was a lack of time.

 ### Possibility of queueing up click events

-* **Bug**<br>Through testing, I found out that sometimes when user is moving on to next question, there may be a delay.
-The user could take it as they may need to make another click to make it work.
+* **Bug**<br>Through testing, I found out that sometimes when user is moving on to next question, there are occasional delays.
+The user could assume that they may need to make another click to make it work.
 They may assume they either did not click properly or did not click at all.
 When repeated clicks are made, the repeated call to ```apiQuestion()``` function is queued up and multiple questions are iterated through.
-It takes the repeated click as the answer to all the queued up questions.
+It takes the repeated click as the answer to all the queued up questions that appeared.

 * **Fix**<br>It has not been fixed yet.

 * **Verdict**<br>It does not happen often and it shall be fixed later on.
-Apart from these uncommon occasions, it works as intended.
+Apart from this uncommon occasion, it works as intended.

 ## Deployment
 ---